mdn/content/files/en-us/learn/index.md

 - HTML and CSS
   - : HTML provides structure for web content, whereas CSS provides instructions to style and lay out that content.
 See [Introduction to HTML](/en-US/docs/Learn_web_development/Code/Structuring_content) and [CSS Styling basics](/en-US/docs/Learn_web_development/Core/Styling_basics) for essential starter information.
 - JavaScript
   - : JavaScript allows you to code interactive functionality on websites.
-Begin with [JavaScript first steps](/en-US/docs/Learn/JavaScript/First_steps).
+Begin with [Dynamic scripting with JavaScript](/en-US/docs/Learn_web_development/Core/Scripting).
 - Frameworks and tooling
   - : After mastering the essentials of vanilla HTML, CSS, and JavaScript, you should learn about [client-side web development tools](/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools), and then consider digging into [client-side JavaScript frameworks](/en-US/docs/Learn_web_development/Core/Frameworks_libraries).
 You should also consider learning the basic concepts of [server-side website programming](/en-US/docs/Learn/Server-side).